 Chief Gomez-Whiteley is a volunteer and President of Officers Give Hope, a non-profit organization dedicated to hosting marrow donor drives in the public safety community throughout the State of California.
 In November 2008, Officers Give Hope was the recipient of the prestigious National Service Award presented by the National Marrow Donor Program in Minneapolis, Minnesota.

-Chief Gomez-Whiteley serves on a number of boards, including the Cypress Police Foundation, Fullerton College Police Academy Chiefs’ Advisory Council and Cypress College Foundation.
-Additionally, she serves as Secretary on the Executive Board of the Cypress College Foundation and as Chair for the Golden West College Criminal Justice Training Center Chief’s Advisory Board.
-Chief Gomez-Whiteley is responsible for coordinating the Southern California region of the Women Leaders in Law Enforcement organization, which is sponsored by the California Police Chiefs Association.
-She is a member of the California Police Chiefs Association, Orange County Police Chiefs and Sheriff Association, California Peace Officers’ Association, and International Association of Chiefs of Police.
+Chief Gomez-Whiteley serves on a number of boards, including the Cypress Police Foundation, Fullerton College Police Academy Chiefs’ Advisory Council, Orange County Exploring Learning for Life, and YMCA.
+Additionally, she serves as Secretary on the Executive Board of the Cypress College Foundation, Chair for the Golden West College Criminal Justice Training Center Chief’s Advisory Board, and Chair of the Integrated Law and Justice Agency of Orange County.
+Chief Gomez-Whiteley is responsible for coordinating the Southern California region of the Women Leaders in Law Enforcement organization, which is sponsored by the California Police Chiefs’ Association.
+She is a member of the California Police Chiefs’ Association, Orange County Police Chiefs’ and Sheriff’s Association, California Peace Officers’ Association, and International Association of Chiefs of Police.